NBoas42/Coacher-BE/README.md

 1. To install this application make sure you have [node](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/getting-started/install) installed on your machine.

-2. You will also need to edit the name of the .env-example file to .env.
+2.  copy .env-example file to .env.

+3. in .env ask an admin for the values for seceret

-3. After 1 and 2 is done you need to make sure you are in the root of the file directory and execute the command directly bellow.
+4. After 1 and 2 is done you need to make sure you are in the root of the file directory and execute the command directly bellow.

 ```bash
 $ yarn install